-Isosport has not been succesfull in digitally printing on PA topshets.
+Isosport has not been succesful in digitally printing on PA topshets.
 The latest update is that soome of the topshets suchas ICP 8210 PA might be printed on with a Latex printe (which is quite expensive), however no guaranty for good results.

 The main problem is that if you print digitally the ink might stick to the topsheet and seem to be ok, however the bound between ink and the topsheet is so weak, that after the process of lamination, the ink will seperate from the topsheet and your topsheet will fall off.

 Any topsheet with ABS component in it will react well with solvent ink.
 As far as I know, this is how signs are made.
 One drawback to pure ABS is that it is UV sensitive, it might give yellowing if the topsheet is not threated with some kind of varnish.

-So in general unless you have a Latex printer you can test, or unless you use a ABS topsheet, digital printing is hard to accomplish.
+So in general unless you have a Latex printer you can test, or unless you use a ABS topsheet, or some epoxy system, digital printing is hard to accomplish.
+This is why many people simply choose to modify their press to support sublimation, and get a Epson SC t3200 printer for sublimation or similar.

 The results from a digital printing on a transparent topsheet are transparent graphics, so if you dont for your internal layup to be visible you will have to backprint with some white pigmented epoxy or similar.
 Nadzar has epoxy inks used for this, white in color.
 It is expoy ink for silk screening.

 Printing on an inlay should be doable.
 The main properties of the inlay should be that it will bind to epoxy on both sides and that it will receive ink well.
 It should also be strong in a way that you can not rip it appart when you pull on the two sides (topsheet will pull one way and the glassfabric on the other side will pull another way).
 Also you need to think about that your inlay will not absorb moisture and delaminalte later on.